Our School App Stay connected on the go...

 I hope your children enjoyed the half term break and had a well needed rest.
 This half term is the longest of the school year and by the time we finish for Christmas, almost 40% of the school year will be behind us.
 This half term is also a very busy one, with mocks for Year 11 this month as well as many other school events in the run up to Christmas.
 Can I remind you that we finish relatively early for Christmas, on Friday, December 14th.
 We then return for the Spring term on January 2nd, 2019.
 For those of you who like to book holidays early, please be aware that our 2019-2020 term dates are now on our website.

 I have enjoyed talking to students about the numerous school visits which took place over half term.
 Those undertaking their Gold Duke of Edinburgh Award did their expedition which was very challenging but enjoyable.
 Well done to those involved.
 Year 13 students who went to Washington and New York had a fabulous time as did those in Year 11 who were on the Art visit to Amsterdam.
 If you follow the school Twitter feed, @cgsbucks you will probably have seen the many pictures from both visits.
-For Mia Kirby and Roberta Hughes in Year 13, their visit was extra special as they turned 18 while in the USA.
+For Mia and Roberta in Year 13, their visit was extra special as they turned 18 while in the USA.
 My thanks to the staff who accompanied these visits.

 Last night we held our Sixth Form Open Evening, attended by our own Year 11s and several hundred from other schools interested in applying to join our Sixth Form.
 As is always the case, our students and staff talked with passion about their A level subjects, enthusing not only those currently in Year 11 but many parents as well, judging by the number of parents who asked if there is an upper age limit on admission to Year 12!
 If your child is in Year 11 and needs some advice on A level choice do get in touch or encourage them to talk to us over the next few weeks, ahead of the deadline for submitting their A level options choices.